dec1costello/TOUR-Championship-Strokes-Gained-Analysis/README.md

 </div>
 <br />

-* By looingk at Woodland's SG Percentile, we can see that he truly underperformed from 200+ yards out, opposed to having one shot skew his 200+ SG Total down
+* By looingk at Woodland's SG Percentile, we can see that he truly underperformed from 200+ yards out, opposed to having one or two shots damage his 200+ SG Total
 <br />

 <div align="center">